Attachment-based therapy: Controversial attachment therapies

-From the 1970's into the 2000's, early efforts to understand and address intense attachment challenges led to the proposal of several extreme therapies.
+From the 1970s into the 2000s, early efforts to understand and address intense attachment challenges led to the proposal of several extreme therapies.
 They went by a variety of names including holding therapy, compression therapy, coercive restraint therapy, rage-reduction, and rebirthing.
 For a short time period these were popularly referred to as "attachment therapy", and for a brief time period holding therapy was renamed "attachment therapy".
 These were largely based on ideas of attachment as being a psychiatric disorder and on rage theory.
 They were characterized by forced restraint of children in order to make them relive attachment-related anxieties, or to invoke the child into a state of rage from with catharsis and healing was thought would follow.
 The conceptual focus of these treatments was the child's individual internal pathology and past caregiver-child relationships rather than current caregiver-child relationships or current environment.
 These practices and their related diagnostic methods lacked scientific validity and were considered incompatible with attachment theory and its emphasis on a 'secure base', safety, and protection from danger.

 In 2003 and 2005, well-known experts in the field of attachment science research condemned these therapy models as empirically unfounded, theoretically flawed, clinically unethical, and potentially abusive.
 Child fatalities were documented in at least six cases.
 In 2006, the American Professional Society on the Abuse of Children (APSAC) Task Force reported on these therapies, reactive attachment disorder, and other attachment problems, and laid down guidelines for the future diagnosis and treatment of maltreated children.
 The Taskforce was largely critical of the therapies' theoretical bases, practices, claims to an evidence base, non-specific symptom lists published on the internet, claims that traditional treatments did not work, and dire predictions for the future of children who did not receive holding type therapies.
 The use of these therapies, and the controversy around them, appears to have abated shortly after the APSAC report.
 Around that time, several proponents of these coercive therapies were convicted of crimes or lost their medical licenses.